Meals

 Topic Details

-Limitation on providing meals (e.g. only refreshment for events lasting for half a day or more) Any subsistence associated with the meeting must be secondary to the nature of the meeting, must be appropriate and not out of proportion to the occasion.
+Any subsistence associated with the meeting must be secondary to the nature of the meeting, and must be appropriate and not out of proportion to the occasion.

 Maximum value for meals (e.g., EUR 60) – please specify by meal (breakfast, lunch, dinner) where applicable

-The cost of a meal (including drinks) provided by way of subsistence must not exceed £75 per person, excluding VAT and gratuities.
+The cost of a meal (including drinks) provided by way of subsistence must not exceed GBP75 per person, excluding VAT and gratuities.

-The maximum of £75 plus VAT and gratuities is appropriate only in very limited circumstances, such as dinner at a residential meeting for senior consultants or a dinner at a learned society conference with substantial educational content.
+The maximum of GBP75 plus VAT and gratuities is appropriate only in very limited circumstances, such as dinner at a residential meeting for senior consultants, or a dinner at a learned society conference with substantial educational content.
 The cost of a meal (including drinks) should normally be well below this figure.

 Restrictions on where meals can be provided? (e.g. no Michelin-starred restaurant) Not applicable.